Luton

 Luton (/ˈluːtən/) is a town and borough in Bedfordshire, England.
 The borough had a population of 225,262 at the 2021 census.

 Luton is on the River Lea, about 32 mi north-west of London.
 The town's foundation dates to the sixth century as a Saxon settlement on the river, from which Luton derives its name.
 Luton is recorded in the Domesday Book as Loitone and Lintone.
 One of the largest churches in Bedfordshire, St Mary's Church, was built in the 12th century.
 There are local museums which explore Luton's history in Wardown Park and Stockwood Park.

 Luton was once known for hatmaking and became a centre for the British motor industry with the establishment of the Vauxhall Motors factory in 1905.
 Car production at the Luton plant continued until 2002.
 Thereafter, the site focused on commercial vehicle manufacturing which in turn came to an end in 2025.
-The head office of Vauxhall Motors is located in the village of Chalton, on the northern edge of the borough.
 London Luton Airport opened in 1938 and is now one of Britain's major airports, with three railway stations also in the town.
 The University of Bedfordshire was created from a merger with the University of Luton; two of its campuses are in Luton.
 Since 1997, Luton Borough Council has been a unitary authority, performing all local government functions in the borough.

 Luton Town Football Club, nicknamed the Hatters, due to the town's connection to hatmaking, has had several spells in the top flight of the English league as well as a Football League Cup triumph in 1988.
-They play at Kenilworth Road, their home since 1905; planning permission for a new larger stadium was approved in 2019.
+They play at Kenilworth Road, their home since 1905, with a larger stadium in the town centre at Power Court currently under construction.
 Luton International Carnival, the largest one-day carnival in Europe, is held on the day before the last Monday in May; (Note: Like most long-held UK events on this date, before 1972, it was held during the Christian moving feast and discretionary holiday of Whitsuntide (Pentecost) exactly seven weeks after Easter, in this case usually on the Monday) the Saint Patrick's festival is held on the weekend nearest to Saint Patrick's Day as there is a large Irish community in Luton.
 The town also has a large Pakistani community which, along with the Irish, were attracted to employment at the Vauxhall car plant.
 Luton Hoo is an English country house, estate and Grade I listed building originally designed by Scottish architect Robert Adam but later transformed to the designs of Robert Smirke.